Skip to main content

 Histamine sensitivity isn't only about how much is produced or cleared — it's also about where the molecule ends up.
 Which ABCB1/OCT3 variant pattern you carry decides whether transport adds to or subtracts from the histamine picture the rest of the variants describe.

 Histamine Transport Efficiency is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the toxin sensitivities spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →